-“I had to lean hard, believe me.
+“I had to lean hard.
 Get set.
-Here he is . . . at the gate . . . up the steps . . . on the stoop.”
+Here he is . . . the gate . . . the steps . . . the stoop.”

 “Pretend you don’t know him.
 Puts him in a grand mood.
 Thinks he’s a slick at disguises.”

 Zagi embraced him warmly.
 “Dear boy!
 Lovely of you to join us.
 Between Prince Bittor and myself,” he told Gustave, “ceremony is cast aside.
-And since this consultation demands absolute privacy, not easily come by on high,” he motioned in the direction of the palace on the hillside above, “he agreed to meet here.
+This consultation demands privacy, not easily come by on high,” he motioned in the direction of the palace.
+“He graciously agreed to meet here.
 He had demanded to convene at my apartment.
 Unwise.
 Too much coming and going, and a certain delicious creature barging in on me at the drop of a hat.
 I’ve encouraged it, of course.
 I enjoy her company tremendously.”
 He winked at Bittor.
 “I am not alone in this, I believe.”
 Bittor flushed.

 “Your secret is safe with us,” Gustave assured the unsettled royal.
 “We are on your side, I promise you.”